kyma-project/api-gateway/docs/user/expose-workloads/noAuth/README.md

 ![Kyma API Gateway Operator Overview](../../../assets/apirule-noauth.drawio.svg)

 To expose a workload with an APIRule and **noAuth**, you need:
-- A Kyma Gateway that configures the Istio Ingress Gateway.
+- An Istio Gateway resource that configures the Istio Ingress Gateway.
 You can use the default Kyma Gateway or define your own in any namespace.
 For details, see [Istio Gateways](../../istio-gateways/README.md).
 - An APIRule with the **noAuth** access strategy that references:
   - The Service you want to expose.
   - The Istio Gateway (in this case, Kyma Gateway) to route traffic through.